ChaddFrasier/Neb-usgs/README.md

 #### Simple Batch File
 First you must prepare a script to pass to the WLM.
-In what ever path you wish to run the job in, create a file called `slurm-job.sh` that contains these lines and comments
+In what ever path you wish to run the job in, create a file called `slurm-job.sbatch` that contains these lines and comments

 ```
 #!/bin/bash